Wild Horse Crisis

 Drivers and Solutions

 Wild Horses living on public rangelands are considered an invasive species.
-Although supposedly protected by the Wild Horse and Burro Act, over 70,000 horses suffer year after year from helicopter chases, inhumane government holding facilities, and a depending on a landscape ravaged by industry and intensive farming.
+Although supposedly protected by the Wild Horse and Burro Act, over 70,000 horses suffer year after year from helicopter chases, inhumane government holding facilities, and a dependence on a landscape ravaged by industry and intensive farming.